Yadukrishnan

 FollowedBy

-Join method will merge 2 policies together and create a single policy.
+The join method will merge 2 policies and create a single policy.
 We can apply multiple policies sequentially using followedBy combinator:

 val followUpRetryPolicy = limitWithDelayPolicy.followedBy(RetryPolicies.fibonacciBackoff(1.seconds))